rust-lang/rust-by-example/examples/hello/print/print_display/input.md

 ### Activity

-Using the `Point2` struct as an example, add a Complex struct to the example above.
+After checking the output of the above example, use the `Point2` struct as guide to add a Complex struct to the example.
 When printed in the same way, the output should be:
 ```
 Display: 3.3 + 7.2i
 Debug: Complex { real: 3.3, imag: 7.2 }